-Notice the words, "I was formerly..."
+Notice Paul's words, "I was formerly..."

-What if you wrote a letter and you used those some words, what would follow?
-I was formerly a "druggie... an adulterer... a hothead... a pervert... a hypocrite..."
+What if you wrote a letter and you used those same words, what would follow?
+I was formerly "a druggie... an adulterer... a hothead... a pervert... a hypocrite..."

 There's a line in John Bunyan's Pilgrim's Progress.
 Christian is told, "You must know that Forgetful Green is the most dangerous place in these parts."